ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.2:** How many of those are "LINE" elements?

-**QB2.3:** Look at the first lines of the repeat-masked genome (type, for example, `head scaffold.fa.masked` to see the first 10 lines), have any of the first nucleotides been masked?
+**QB2.3:** Look at the first lines of the repeat-masked genome (type `head scaffold.fa.masked` to see the first 10 lines), have any of the first nucleotides been masked?

 **QB2.4:** What is the position of the first repeat? (type, for example, `head scaffold.fa.out`).